 To be considered for the U.S. Athletic Trust direct funding, athletes must demonstrate financial need as follows:

 - Total taxable income¹ below US $45,000/year

 - Ongoing income from sport below $25,000, except in sailing, equestrian and similarly high-cost sports²

 Applications are reviewed by the appropriate sport committees; when no committee exists for a particular sport, by the Board of Directors.
 All committee recommendations are subject to review and approval by the Board of Directors.
 Specific criteria will vary by committee.
 In general, reviewers will evaluate:

 - Athlete application, including athletic resume, athlete essay, university transcript(s), work and/or community volunteering history, IRS 1040 and student loan balances

 - Background research, which may involve interviews with athletes’ coaches (past and present), judges and others closely involved in the sport; and which may take into account subjective factors that may enhance Olympic potential, such as an athlete’s ability to motivate his or her team to win.

 We are continually working to increase funding so we can support as many deserving athletes as possible at optimal levels of funding.
 Athlete inquiries accepted by email only at email@example.com.

 ¹Taxable income (or foreign equivalent) may not exceed US $45,000/year.

-²Athletes presently funded by U.S. Athletic Trust earned an average of $11,300 in 2002 from all sources.
+²Athletes funded by U.S. Athletic Trust have historically earned an average of $14,300 from all sources.